ldynia/git-workshop/readme.md

 * **HEAD** - latest commit on active branch.

 ## Inner Workings
 Git thinks of data as a set of snapshots.
 Every time you create a commit, or save the state of your project, Git takes a picture of all files stored in your project and reference to it as snapshot (commit).
-If files have not changed then Git doesn’t store the file again, installed it links to the previous identical file it has already stored.
+If files have not changed then Git doesn’t store the file again, instead it links to the previous identical file it has already stored.
 However, if a file has changed then Git stores the difference between previous state of the file and the current state.

-Everytime you create a commit Git creates a snapshot represented by SHA-1 hash (cheksum), this way it's impossible to change content of a file without Git knowing about it.
+Every time you create a commit Git creates a snapshot represented by SHA-1 hash (cheksum), this way it's impossible to change content of a file without Git knowing about it.
 Additional advantage of using Git is possibility of working offline.
 You can locally contribute changes to your project and next time when you are online you will sync the difference between your local version of the project with online version.

 ## Conceptual model
 The key to understand anything new is to develop conceptual model about the thing that you try to learn.
 A good conceptual model should be easily explainable to a kid.
 If you can do that then, it means that you have a big picture of the thing that you are talking about, *und das is GIT!
 Ja?*